There is life after death, according to a relatively new theory of quantum physics that is gaining increasing attention from scientists.

-This is written by Dr Robert Lanza, in his book Biocentrism: How Life and Consciousness Are the Keys to Understanding the Nature of the Universe.
+Robert Lanza articulated this first principle in his book Biocentrism: How Life and Consciousness Are the Keys to Understanding the Nature of the Universe.

 Biocentrism is a new theory of everything and is based on the idea that the universe arises from life and not the other way around.
 He places biology above the other sciences to develop his theory of everything which comes to the same conclusions as non-duality.

-Just so you know you’re not reading about the crazy musings of just any garden philosopher:
+Just so you know you’re not reading about the crazy musings about life after death of just any garden philosopher: